tom-ai/sophia-website/README.md

 To respond with `contact@sophiadignam.co.uk`, I've used Postmark to sign the domain and added the appropriate DNS records to Cloudflare.

 Details on the closed issue: https://github.com/tom-ai/session-musician-sd/issues/7

-## CMS

-For the CMS we're using DatoCMS.
-It has a friendly interface for adding content, is free and doesn't require a second project to maintain.

-Data fetching is done on the server via HTTP.
-I've been roughly following this guide by DatoCMS: https://www.datocms.com/docs/next-js

 ## CSS, UI and Color